 The four victims escaped the melee in two vehicles as two unidentified people continued to shoot at them, Hain said. . . .

-A note: A concern is often raise that a concealed handgun permit holder who stops an attack might accidentally shoot a bystander or might himself be accidentally shot by the police.
+A note: A concern is often raised that a concealed handgun permit holder who stops an attack might accidentally shoot a bystander or might himself be accidentally shot by the police.
 In none of these cases has that occurred.
 As noted below, it is very likely that we do not have all the cases where a permit holder stops a mass public shooting, but if a permit holder were to shoot a bystander, it seems clear that such a case would get news coverage.
 Thus it seems pretty certain that such cases don’t occur during these types of events.

 Note that most all these cases have just a couple of local news stories on them.
 There is no reason to believe that this list is comprehensive given how little media coverage is given to mass public shootings that were stopped by concealed handgun permit holders.
 Even in the cases that got massive news coverage, only a few of those stories would mention that it was a permit holder who stopped the attack.
 In addition, there is no attempt here to list here the very large number of defensive gun uses that are reported daily in the US.
 This list here only includes cases where mass public shootings were stopped.